-As the first ever training provider to become a BIFM recognised centre, there's no-one in the market with more experience than us in teaching and assessing the BIFM qualifications in facilities management.
+As the first ever training provider to become an IWFM recognised centre, there's no-one in the market with more experience than us in teaching and assessing the IWFM qualifications in facilities management.

-Before you get started, you may want to watch this video, which gives you all you need to know about our BIFM Qualification programmes in a nutshell!
+Before you get started, you may want to watch this video, which gives you all you need to know about our IWFM Qualification programmes in a nutshell!

 One question that we get asked very often is what the difference is between all the different qualifications available?
 It can be a little confusing at first – there are different levels, sizes and delivery methods, all with different time commitments and costs associated with them, so here’s a quick primer as to how it all works…